University of Pennsylvania Film School

 DISCLAIMER: Do not take everything for granted !

 The University of Pennsylvania (Penn or UPenn) is a private Ivy League research university in Philadelphia, Pennsylvania, United States.
 One of nine colonial colleges, it was chartered in 1755 through the efforts of founder and first president Benjamin Franklin, who had advocated for an educational institution that trained leaders in academia, commerce, and public service.
-The university has four undergraduate schools and 12 graduate and professional schools.
+The university has 4 undergraduate schools and 12 graduate and professional schools.
 Schools enrolling undergraduates include the College of Arts and Sciences, the School of Engineering and Applied Science, the Wharton School, and the School of Nursing.
 Among its graduate schools are its law school, whose first professor, James Wilson, helped write the U.S. Constitution; and its medical school, the first in North America.
-In 2023, Penn ranked third among U.S. universities in research expenditures, according to the National Science Foundation.
-As of 2025, its endowment was $24.8 billion, making it the sixth-wealthiest private academic institution in the nation.
-The University of Pennsylvania's main campus is in the University City neighborhood of West Philadelphia, and is centered around College Hall.
-Campus landmarks include Houston Hall, the first modern student union; and Franklin Field, the nation's first dual-level college football stadium and the nation's longest-standing NCAA Division I college football stadium in continuous operation.
-The university's athletics program, the Penn Quakers, fields varsity teams in 33 sports as a member of NCAA Division I's Ivy League conference.
-Penn alumni, trustees, and faculty include 8 Founding Fathers of the United States who signed the Declaration of Independence, 7 who signed the U.S. Constitution, 24 members of the Continental Congress, 3 presidents of the United States, 38 Nobel laureates, 9 foreign heads of state, 3 United States Supreme Court justices, at least 4 Supreme Court justices of foreign nations, 32 U.S. senators, 163 members of the U.S. House of Representatives, 19 U.S. Cabinet secretaries, 46 governors, 28 State Supreme Court justices, 36 living undergraduate billionaires (the largest number of any U.S. college or university), and 5 Medal of Honor recipients.
+In fiscal year 2024, Penn reported $2.172 billion in research expenditures, ranking second among U.S. universities in the National Science Foundation’s Higher Education Research and Development (HERD) survey.
+As of June 30, 2025, Penn’s endowment was $24.808 billion.
+The University of Pennsylvania’s main campus is in the University City neighborhood of West Philadelphia, centered around College Hall.
+Campus landmarks include Houston Hall, often described as the first student union building in the United States.
+Penn’s athletic facilities include Franklin Field, which has hosted college football since 1895 and was expanded into a two-tier stadium in 1922.
+The university’s athletics program, the Penn Quakers, fields varsity teams in 33 sports as a member of NCAA Division I’s Ivy League conference.
+Penn alumni, trustees, and faculty include 8 who signed the Declaration of Independence, 7 who signed the U.S. Constitution, 24 members of the Continental Congress, 3 presidents of the United States, 38 Nobel laureates, 9 foreign heads of state, 3 United States Supreme Court justices, at least 4 Supreme Court justices of foreign nations, 32 U.S. senators, 163 members of the U.S. House of Representatives, 19 U.S. Cabinet secretaries, 46 governors, 28 State Supreme Court justices, 36 living undergraduate billionaires, 5 recipients of the Medal of Honor, and over 200 Olympic athletes (43 of whom earned 81 Olympic medals, 26 of them gold).

 Article title : University of Pennsylvania